-In August 1485 King Richard III was killed at the Battle of Bosworth, and buried by the Grey Friars, a Franciscan Holy order, in their friary church.
+In August 1485 King Richard III was killed at the Battle of Bosworth, brought back to Leicester and after a lying in state for a few days was buried by the Grey Friars, a Franciscan Holy order, in their friary church.

 In August 2012, the careful process of excavation began.
 In the days that followed the archaeologists uncovered not only the old Greyfriars church, but a skeleton with battle wounds and a curved spine.

 The skeleton was exhumed and the process of formal identification began.
 Experts from the University of Leicester used DNA sampling to link the skeleton to Richard III’s descendants.
 Carbon dating of the bones dated them to 1455-1540, which coincides with Richard III’s death.
 Furthermore the bones were identified to be of a man between late 20s or early 30s and Richard III died aged 32.